cacheflowe/ctd-creative-coding/classes/class-01.md

 ### How to do code

 * Get an IDE that's good for your language of choice
-  * [VSCode](https://code.visualstudio.com/) is a popular choice for web and general development
+  * [VS Code](https://code.visualstudio.com/) is a popular choice for web and general development
   * Processing comes with it's own IDE, and p5js has the online editor
   * Other languages often have specific IDEs and tools that work with that language
 * Type your code into text files